Exploring circa 1914 oilfield production technology found hidden in Pennsylvania woods.

 The well’s Phillips Manufacturing Company engine worked into the 1980s.
 After the oil well was sealed and capped, the antique equipment – too heavy to be economically removed – was left as a rusting monument to Pennsylvania petroleum heritage.

+Today in the 33 petroleum-producing states, oil well pumping jacks — “nodding donkeys” — can be seen bobbing up and down in America’s oilfields.
 The modern counter-balanced pump jack, invented in Lufkin, Texas, in 1925 by Walter Trout, works on the same principle as the old jacks of yesteryear.

 Learn more in All Pumped Up – Oilfield Technology.